alexriosdev/team_rocket/README.md

   - Gameover screen appears when user exceeds lower boundary
   - Gameover screen gives option to Restart or Quit the game
   - Player sprite respawns back to initial position once Restart option is selected
+  - Student sprites have been added as obstacles

 <h4>To do:</h4>
   - Calibrate sprite movement speed